MrCatNerd/Catch-the-coffee/README.md

 # Catch-the-coffee
 A game

-A pygame and tkinter game:
+A game made with pygame and tkinter:
-the main manu is made with tkinter because its very easy to create button with tkinter, and i made the real game with pygame.
+(the game is made with pygame, but the main manu is made with tkinter because its easyer to make button with tkinter)

 to install pygame you need to install pip(by installing python first) and then go to the cmd / terminal / powershell / a .bat file / whatever